arunbaby0/arunbaby.com/_posts/2020-09-03-conformist.md

   - learning
 ---

-If everything you believe is something that you are supposed to believe, what is the odds that it is really a coincidence?
+If everything you believe is something that you are supposed to believe, what are the odds that it is really a coincidence?

-How many of your opinions are you reluctant to express inform of your friends/colleagues?
+How many of your opinions are you reluctant to express in front of your friends/colleagues?
 Why so?

 If the answer to the above question is 'None', step back and give it a thought.
 Odds are you are thinking in a way that you are told.